What is a VPN?

 Common VPN protocols

-Most VPN providers didn’t develop the protocols themselves but merely implemented the technology in their apps.
+Most VPN providers didnβt develop the protocols but merely implemented the technology in their apps.
 Here are the most common protocols that you could find in most VPN clients:

-• TCP.
-It’s the Transmission Control Protocol.
-It allows multiple data verifications, so the processing time may be slower, limiting your Internet speed.
-Use UDP on the networks you can trust, while TCP will be better on public wifi hotspots.
+- TCP.
+Itβs the transmission control protocol.
+It allows multiple data verifications, so the processing time may be slower, limiting your internet speed.
+Use UDP on networks you can trust, while TCP will be better on public Wi-Fi hotspots.

-• SSTP.
-Secure Socket Tunneling Protocol.
-Created by Microsoft, this protocol is not exclusive to Windows and provides a high level of encryption.
+- SSTP.
+The secure socket tunneling protocol was created by Microsoft, but it is not exclusive to Windows and provides a high level of encryption.
 While SSTP is very capable, there are concerns that Microsoft may have backdoors to access SSTP traffic.

-• PPTP.
-Point to Point Tunneling Protocol.
-Developed in the late ’90s and the first to become widely available.
-This protocol relies on outdated encryption, which has become vulnerable to brute force attacks as computing power grew.
+- PPTP.
+The point to point tunneling protocol was developed in the late 90s and the first to become widely available.
+This protocol relies on outdated encryption, which has become vulnerable to brute force attacks as computing power grows.
 As such, few VPN service providers currently offer this protocol.

 Proprietary VPN protocols